PraveenAkio/Anime_Downloader/README.md

 ![Banner](docs/images/banner.png)<br>
 # Monkey-DL (Anime Downloader) [![Total Downloads](https://img.shields.io/github/downloads/Oshan96/Anime-Downloader/total.svg?style=for-the-badge)](https://github.com/Oshan96/Anime-Downloader/releases)

+Hi im PraveenAkio.
+I wanted to download OnePiece from AnimePahe but the website is changed and its not working, So i changed the Code a little bit and uploaded in my Github.
+The Owner of this Program is https://github.com/Oshan96 ❤
 You can now bulk download your favourite anime episodes for various websites, in various resolutions, with or without filler episodes

 [See supported websites](#Supported-Websites)

 ## Donations
 If this project is helpful to you and love my work and feel like showing love/appreciation, would you like to buy me a coffee?<br>